ethereum-optimism/optimism/specs/glossary.md

 [deriv-inputs]: glossary.md#l2-chain-derivation-inputs

-This term refers to data that is found in L1 blocks and is read by the [rollup node][rollup-node] to construct [payload attributes].
+This term refers to data that is found in L1 blocks and is read by the [rollup node][rollup-node] to construct [payload attributes][payload-attr].

 L2 derivation inputs include: